zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 $$

 where \\(\sigma\\) is the [specific conductivity](https://en.wikipedia.org/wiki/Electrical_resistivity_and_conductivity), \\(\epsilon\\) is the [electric permittivity](https://en.wikipedia.org/wiki/Permittivity), and \\(\mu\\) is the [magnetic permeability](https://en.wikipedia.org/wiki/Permeability_(electromagnetism)).

+Care must taken when transforming Equations 5.2.1-5.2.3 to the time domain, since a multiplication in the frequency domain leads to a convolution in the time domain.

 Conservation of charge implies that